alexandrkozlov/cow/README.md

-# Copy on write vector implementation.
+# Copy on write array implementation.
 See example.cpp